rob2universe/camunda7-groovy/README.md

-# vanilla-camunda-template
+# camunda7-groovy-example

-This is a template repository to create a plain vanilla CAMUNDA Platform EE Spring Boot project.

-This is the best generic starting point!  - Change my mind :)
+This example illustrates how to use groovy in the Camunda 7 Spring Boot distribution.